dc4089/Barkinator-Official/README.md

 # Barkinator-Official

-This windows terminal application uses RESTAPIs of RUCKUS products to perform automated process.
+This windows terminal application that uses RESTAPIs of RUCKUS products to perform automated process.

 Below are the current capabilities
 -  SmartZone and RUCKUS One
-- - Best Practice Wireless Configuration Assessment
+      Best Practice Wireless Configuration Assessment

 **Best Practice Wireless Configuration Assessment**
 - Limitations
+      Does general configuration assessment and not specific application or situational assessments like low density, high density, most coverage, load balancing, etc. Just initial deployment best practice.
--- The application does not automatically change anything.
-The report will need to be analyzed and used to change configurations
--- RUCKUS One versions all
+      Does NOT automatically change anything.
+The report will need to be analyzed and used to manually change configurations RUCKUS One versions supported: all
--- SmartZone versions 5.2 - 6.1
+      SmartZone versions supported: 5.2 - 6.1
+      RUCKUS One assessment analyzes venue settings only, so individual AP configurations will need to be manually reviewed and adjusted
--- Need prime/admin admin level access
+      Need prime/admin level access
--- Best practices are based on North American wireless regulations -- Assesses indoor radio channel configurations only -- Analyzes 2.4 and 5GHz radio
+      Best practices are based on North American wireless regulations Assesses indoor radio channel configurations only
+      Analyzes 2.4 and 5GHz radio
--- Below are all the configurations that are analyzed for best practice setting
+      Below are all the configurations that are analyzed for best practice setting
 **************************************************************************************************************
 AP Zone/Venue
         Historical connection failures)